EllaNk/SQL-Task-5/README.md

 ## Generated Questions:

-1. Join two tables (Employee_info tabel and Employee_salary table) to get the name and salary at one display:
+1. Join two tables (Employee_info tabel and Employee_salary table) to get the name and salary at one display
-Show the 10 names and cities where the DeptID is 120 Calculate the average profit yearly increment Calculate the sum of yearly increments
+2. Calculate the average salary from the Employee_salary table Calculate the average profit yearly increment Calculate the sum of yearly increments
 Show names, emails, and Pincodes where the pin code is greater than 410000 and displays them in descending order.